githubtraining/react-course/responses/explaining-this-state-activity.md

 To set the state of a state variable we have to use the method, `this.setState`.

-Take a look at the above code in `App.jsx`
+Take at the method on line 30 in `src/App.jsx`

-When this method is called, it setting the state variable `buttonClicked` to the argument, `buttonName` using `this.setState`.
+When this method is called, it is adding `assignmentName` to our state variable `assignments` by setting the state of `assignments` to itself with the concatenation of `assignmentName`.

-In our `render` method we see that `handleButtonClicked` is called when each button is clicked with it's respective arguments.
-For instance, when the `Assignments` button is clicked, we call `handleButtonClicked("assignments")`.

 We are going to set some state in next steps.